Skip to main content

 Latest News Posts

-**EXTENSION** CALL FOR SUBMISSIONS: VOLUME 14 (2025) The Editorial Board for the UCL Journal of Law and Jurisprudence ("UCLJLJ") is pleased to announce an EXTENDED call for submission of papers for Volume 14.
-The new deadline is 24 March 2025.
-UCLJLJ is a reputable law journal run by graduate law students from the University College London, Faculty of Laws, and is available through open [...]
+The Editorial Board for the UCL Journal of Law and Jurisprudence (the “Journal”) is pleased to announce a call for submission of papers for Volume 15 of the Journal that will be published in Summer 2026.
+The Journal is a reputable law journal run by graduate law students from the Faculty of Laws at University College London and is available through Open Access.
+As with past issues, the [...]

 Read More